morphysm/famed-architecture/README.md

 Bug bounties paid out by organizations using the Famed boards can be directly processed via Famed.
 Here, we especially care about a secure and privacy-preserving channel.
 (See Layer 2)

-### Incentives
+### Incentive Model
-Bug bounty programs set incentives for hackers to hunt and disclose bugs by rewarding them with compensation.
+Bug bounty programs set incentives for security researchers to hunt and disclose bugs by rewarding them with compensation.
 Leaderboards add a reward of recognition.
 Organizations that use a Famed board can integrate several further incentive schemes to promote security work beyond the red team.
 We are currently thinking of the following extensions:

-- Promote referral among red teamers
-- Reward security developers for fast and clean fixes of reported vulnerabilities
+1. Vouch and invite: promote mentorship and referral among security researchers Rewards earned with famed can be staked to invite new members to the famed DAO.
+If reffered members earn famed rewards, the referraing member gets a share of the rewards.
+Once economically well calibrated, this incentive promotes and rewards mentorship of high performing security researchers to help tackle the urgent talent shortage in (web3)-security.

+2. Famed Governance and Services
+   With current web3 platforms, legal risks and concerns of security researchers often remain unadressed.
+While tech and legal interdependencies grow rapidly, often not even basic safe harbor agreements protecting the researchers are in place when security testing engagements are taking place.
+The famed DAO offers security researchers a safe space to conduct security research and protects its members from potential legal repercussions.

-- Reward security liasons for guaranting fast and clean fixes of reported vulnerabilities
+4. Rewards for security engineers/blue teamers for fast and clean fixes of reported vulnerabilities
+5. Rewards for security liasons for well managing bug bounty programs
-- Increase cooperation within teams via peer pressure mechanisms
+6. Increase cooperation within teams via peer pressure mechanisms

-Each incentive scheme is designed with the overall goal to minimize time to mitigation.
-For examples, metrics include time to disclosure, number of backtests or performance of co-workers.
-Rewards can be in the form of monetary compensation or in the form of NFTs batches.
+Rewards can be in the form of tokenized compensation or in the form of NFTs batches.

 ## LAYER 2